unh-comp-master-project/unh-comp-master-project.github.io/learning-activities.md

 The **GitHub** org  associated with this course, <https://github.com/master-projects-theses> hosts the remote repositories of the project/thesis computing artifacts you develop and manage using GitHub platform tools (e.g., Kanban project board, issue tracker) and **git feature branch workflow**.
-Your faculty advisor will evaluate this component of your project.
+Your project/thesis advisor will evaluate this component of your project.

 ### Project Paper or Thesis Manuscript (30%)
-*Master's Project*: Your faculty advisor will evaluate your project paper.
+*Master's Project*: Your project advisor will evaluate your project paper.

-*Master's Thesis*: Your faculty advisor and thesis committee members will evaluate your thesis manuscript.
+*Master's Thesis*: Your thesis advisor and thesis committee members will evaluate your thesis manuscript.